 Get to someone like me who has a lot of experience.
 If you need help, pick up the phone.
 Ask for a meeting with Ron Hedding.
 I'm happy to help you.

-We can see if you have any potential defenses in the case, see if some sort of damage control needs to be done, whether mitigating circumstances are involved in your case and we can present those to the police and prosecutors before a filing decision is made.
+We can see if you have any potential defenses in the case, see if some damage control needs to be done, whether mitigating circumstances are involved in your case.
+We can present those to the police and prosecutors before a filing decision is made.

 Pick up the phone.
 Make the call.
 Take the first step towards getting this matter resolved.